ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `completeExceptionally​` method completes this future exceptionally because it has not yet completed.
+The `completeExceptionally​` method completes the future exceptionally because it has not yet completed.

 ```